‘Dragon Ball Super’ Opinion: How Longtime Fans Are Ruining The Franchise

 Inasmuch as the critiques of longtime DB fans are understandable, there is a certain level where the whining and complaining must stop.
 After all, Dragon Ball Super has already proven multiple times that it is willing to give fans exactly what they want.
 Fans wanted a strong opponent?
 Here’s Hit.
 Everyone’s looking for a Fusion warrior?
 Here’s Super Saiyan Blue Vegito.
 Even DB memes such as Yamcha’s death pose and fourth wall breaks were included in numerous episodes, all for the sake of pleasing the franchise’s massive fanbase.

 Overall, Dragon Ball Super is trying, and it is trying very hard.
 Over the last few months, the anime has made it a point to give fans what they are asking for, in the exact same manner that they have been requesting.
-Thus, it would be nice if longtime supporters of Dragon Ball Super could, at least for once, just stop whining and star enjoying the anime for what it really is – a new series with a lot of throwback moments that is designed to please old and new DB fans alike.
+Thus, it would be nice if longtime supporters of Dragon Ball Super could, at least for once, just stop whining and start enjoying the anime for what it really is – a new series with a lot of throwback moments that is designed to please old and new DB fans alike.

 Yes, there are flaws, and yes, some of the anime’s plot developments simply do not make sense.
 However, it is important to note that this is Dragon Ball Super we are talking about.
 The series thrives on the ridiculous, and logic has been out the window since the franchise’s debut 30 years ago.
 If one considers him or herself a real Dragon Ball fan, then it is time to start acting like one – a mature supporter that can appreciate the series’ positive and negative points at the same time.